New study underscores the need to transition to clean energy sources like propane as soon as possible.

-WASHINGTON (July 2021) — The Propane Education & Research Council (PERC) emphasizes the need to accelerate decarbonization today with clean sources like propane.
+WASHINGTON (July 2021) — The Propane Education & Research Council (PERC) emphasizes the need to accelerate decarbonization today with clean energy sources like propane.
 A new study from the National Oceanic and Atmospheric Administration (NOAA) found atmospheric levels of carbon dioxide peaked during May 2021 to the highest levels ever recorded at an average of 419 parts per million.

 “This staggering statistic emphasizes the importance of all of us working together to reduce overall levels, which includes producers taking action to reduce emissions on their own farms,” said Mike Newland, director of agriculture business development for PERC.
 “Propane equipment like irrigation engines, mobile ag equipment, and flame weeding systems accelerate decarbonization while providing the reliable and consistent power producers need to be successful.”